mjhea0/django-interactive-charts-post/README.md

 ## Conclusion

-We learned how to create simple charts using chart.js and Django.
+In this article we learned how to serve data with Django and then visualize it using Chart.js.
+We also looked at three different approaches we can use to integrate charts into your Django administration.

 Grab the code from the [django-interactive-charts](https://github.com/duplxey/django-interactive-charts) repo on GitHub.